-- "Threatened Employment Lands" shall mean all Qualifying Parcels that are designated in the San José General Plan, as it existed on March [insert date of resolution], 2018, as any of the following: Combined Industrial/Commercial, Commercial Downtown, Heavy Industrial, Industrial Park, Light Industrial, Mixed Use Commercial, Neighborhood/Community Commercial, Regional Commercial, Transit Employment Center, Urban Village, and Urban Village Commercial.
-Notwithstanding the foregoing, "Threatened Employment Lands" shall not include lands with the San José General Plan designation of Public/Quasi-Public or Agriculture or land acquired or designated for public parks, public trails, public open space, or other public uses. - (b) "Qualifying Parcel" shall mean any parcel or contiguous parcels in common ownership or control that individually or collectively are both: - (1) five acres or greater in size; and - (2) partially or wholly located within one mile inside of the City of San José Urban Growth Boundary in any of the following five Planning Areas: Evergreen, Coyote, San Felipe, Almaden, and Calero, as those areas are depicted on the October 2012 map entitled "San Jose Planning Areas."
+- "Threatened Employment Lands" shall mean all Qualifying Parcels that are designated in the San José General Plan, as it existed on March 8, 2018, as any of the following: Combined Industrial/Commercial, Commercial Downtown, Heavy Industrial, Industrial Park, Light Industrial, Mixed Use Commercial, Neighborhood/Community Commercial, Regional Commercial, Transit Employment Center, Urban Village, and Urban Village Commercial.
+Notwithstanding the foregoing, "Threatened Employment Lands" shall not include lands with the San José General Plan designation of Public/Quasi-Public or Agriculture or land acquired or designated for public parks, public trails, public open space, or other public uses.
+Notwithstanding the foregoing, this Act shall not apply to the conversion of Threatened Employment Lands to a designation of San José General Plan Public/Quasi Public or Agriculture, or to proposed conversions of threatened employment lands for public parks, public trails, public open space, or other public uses. - (b) "Qualifying Parcel" shall mean any parcel or contiguous parcels in common ownership or control that individually or collectively are both: - (1) five acres or greater in size; and - (2) partially or wholly located within one mile inside of the City of San José Urban Growth Boundary in any of the following five Planning Areas: Evergreen, Coyote, San Felipe, Almaden, and Calero, as those areas are depicted on the October 2012 map entitled "San Jose Planning Areas."
 The San Jose Planning Areas Map is attached hereto as Exhibit 1 and incorporated by this reference into the Act.
 This map shall be maintained as part of the City Charter.